-The team at Kangs Solicitors was heavily involved in the conduct of the first ever trial in the UK involving alleged offences of the nature referred to above committed in Kenya.
+By way of one example, KANGS were instructed in the conduct of the first ever trial in the UK involving alleged offences of the nature referred to above committed in Kenya.

 It is imperative that you instruct an experienced solicitor as soon as you become aware of an allegation being made.
 Crucially, it is essential to have a solicitor present in interview at the police station, whether it is an interview by appointment or under arrest, in order to ensure that the appropriate experience and advice is at hand.

 To discuss an allegation of a sexual offence of any nature please contact us.